Overview

 Electrolyte requirements

 For the first 24 hours, supplemental sodium, potassium, and chloride are not usually required.
-Starting at age 24 hours, assuming that urine production is adequate, the infant needs 1-2mEq/kg/day of potassium and 1-3 mEq/kg/day of sodium.
+Starting at age 24-48 hours, assuming that urine production is adequate, the infant needs 1-2 mEq/kg/day of potassium and 2-4 mEq/kg/day of sodium.
+ELBW premature infants will benefit from sodium acetate in the total parenteral nutrition.

 Extremely premature infants who develop metabolic acidosis may benefit from sodium acetate administration instead of sodium chloride.
 [9] Some evidence suggests that metabolic acidosis in preterm infants is primarily due to inadequate urinary acidification by NH4+ excretion and loss of bicarbonate.
 [10]

-During the active growth period after the first week, the need for potassium may increase to 2-3mEq/kg/day, and the need for sodium and chloride may increase to 3-5mEq/kg/day.
-Some of the smallest preterm infants have sodium requirements of as much as 6-8mEq/kg/day because of the decreased capacity of the kidneys to retain sodium.
+During the active growth period after the first week, the need for potassium may increase to 2-3 mEq/kg/day, and the need for sodium and chloride may increase to 3-5 mEq/kg/day.
+Some of the smallest preterm infants have sodium requirements of as much as 6-8 mEq/kg/day because of the decreased capacity of the kidneys to retain sodium.
+In some babies the sodium requirement can be as high as 10-12 mEq/kg/day as they lose significant sodium in the urine and continue to lose weight as water follows sodium.

 Fluids and Electrolytes in Common Neonatal Conditions